Inernesto/content-delivery-network-CDN/README.md

 	```

 4. **Start your browser from the command line and ignore the certificate errors**
-	This makes it possible to run the program on the browser locally without the browser having to always validate the SSL/TLS certificate (since they are self-signed and not from a recognized organization).
+	- This makes it possible to run the program on the browser locally without the browser having to always validate the SSL/TLS certificate (since they are self-signed and not from a recognized organization).
 Ignore this step if you are able to use SSL/TLS certificates from trusted and recognized organizations.

-	### NB:
-	Use this only for testing purposes on trusted networks, as it can expose you to security risks.
+	> Use this only for testing purposes on trusted networks, as it can expose you to security risks.

 	- Open a terminal and run the following code: